-Balmaseda: a relaxing idyll in the Basque Country
+Balmaseda: Charming Town in the Basque Country

 The Comarca Enkarterri (in Spanish Las Encartaciones) is a region in the far west of the province of Bizkaia (Vizcaya).
 The comarca comprises several municipalities, including Balmaseda as the historical center, and is known for its traditional architecture, its important role in industrial history and an impressive landscape.

-The role of Balmaseda in the Basque Country
+The Role of Balmaseda in the Basque Country

 Its strategically favorable location made Balmaseda an important trading hub for centuries.
 Located in the valley of the river Kadagua, Balmaseda connected the coast with the Castilian hinterland.
 A less frequented but scenic side route of the Camino de Santiago, the Camino Olvidado, also passes through Balmaseda.
 As a result, not only traders, but also many travelers and pilgrims passed through the town, which shaped Balmaseda economically and culturally for a long time.